-1.9 Linking science investment to its fundamental drivers
+Linking science investment to its fundamental 1.9 drivers

-There is a creative tension in agriculture between curiositydriven research in the plant and animal sciences and the practical realism imposed by the need to ensure that any scientific or technological development can be implemented in a cost-effective manner to improve profitability or sustainability.
+In agriculture, there is very clearly a creative tension between curiosity-driven research in the plant and animal sciences and the practical realism imposed by the need to ensure that any scientific or technological development can be implemented in a cost-effective manner to improve profitability or sustainability.
 While producers are willing to support fundamental research, there is an expectation that its core rationale is to positively contribute to their triple bottom line.
 They will not adopt research advances that do not do so.

-The allocation of limited resources across the RD&E spectrum inevitably involves choices, trade-offs and compromises.
-Not all activities can be supported but examination of the different routes whereby productivity can be maximised through reducing losses to pests and diseases; better matching existing genetics to available environmental resources; or through fundamental changes in the genetic capability of plants or animals-provides a strong guiding framework for investment decisions.
+The allocation of resources across the RD&E spectrum inevitably involves choices, trade-offs and compromises.
+Not all activities can be supported but examination of the different routes whereby productivity can be maximised-through reducing losses to pests and diseases; better matching existing genetics to available environmental resources; or through fundamental changes in the genetic capability of plants or animals-provides a strong guiding framework for investment decisions.
 A simple but effective way of considering the various routes to increase productivity and decrease losses is to examine the relationships between input risks and output rewards (Fig. 1.3).